 To call the walk to the Vuadomo Waterfall a “trek” is by no means a misnomer.
 It’s indeed quite a trek.
 At certain points, I was reminded of the dangerous trek to the Queen’s Bath, (click here for the story and photos), one we foolishly insisted on doing, only grateful for the experience long after it safely ended.

 The walk to the Vuadomo Waterfall was steep and unrelenting with a narrow rocky base at times interrupted by steep uneven steps to navigate to a higher elevation.
 After all, waterfalls are generally located at an elevation to some degree.
 At one point, our ears popped.

-As we walked in single file, Tom and I spoke of the difficult long ago trek to Petra, Jordan (click here for the story and photos) in the scorching heat of 40C, 104F.
-Although it was dry heat, it literally dried the moisture in our mouths, making swallowing difficult.
+As we walked in a single file, Tom and I spoke of the difficult long-ago trek to Petra, Jordan (click here for the story and photos) in the scorching heat of 40C, 104F.
+Although it was a dry heat, it literally dried the moisture in our mouths, making swallowing difficult.

 The waterfall, although not huge, which we hadn’t expect, was as beautiful as rushing water can be.
 With recent non-stop rains the water easily flowed with an intensity we found mesmerizing.

 Rasnesh had to pick up a traveler from the airport giving us more time in the market than we needed with its only three aisles.
-While shopping, we met a lovely couple our age, she from Florida, USA and he from Canada, who’d been sailing their catamaran in the world’s sea over the past eight years, soon to settle on the Big Island in Hawaii.
-Lively conversation ensued, making the wait for Rasnesh fly by.
+While shopping, we met a lovely couple our age, she was from Florida, USA and he was from Canada, who’d been sailing their catamaran in the world’s sea over the past eight years, soon to settle on the Big Island in Hawaii.
+A lively conversation ensued, making the wait for Rasnesh fly by.